xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

     cisco@server1:/home/cisco#
     </code></pre></div>

 2. A certificate signing request (CSR) needs to be created with the private key in order to request the certificate to the CA. A configuration file is used to generate the CSR.
-In the example below, IP addresses are defined as SAN (Subject Alternative Name).
-If SAN are used, the Common Name (CN) field is ignored, therefore the FQDN must also appear in the SAN entries.
+In the example below, IP addresses are also defined in the SAN (Subject Alternative Name).
     <div class="highlighter-rouge"><pre class="highlight"><code>
     cisco@server1:/home/cisco# cat telegraf.lab.conf
     distinguished_name = req_distinguished_name